hmcts/wa-slack-help-bot/README.md

-# Task Management Slack help bot
+# Access Management Slack help bot
+(Slack app name: Albert)

-Listens for new posts in a designated Slack channel and raises a coresponding request in Jira.
+Listens for new posts in a designated Slack channel and raises a corresponding request in Jira.

 ## Creating the Slack App
 <details>